jax-ml/jax/jax/experimental/jax2tf/README.md

 If you suspect that the SavedModel is larger than it should be, check first that you are not including the parameters as constants in the graph (see [above](#usage-saved-model)).

-Additionally, the SavedModel obtained from a `jax2tf.convert`-ed function may include source location information.
-This ensures that the debugging experience is similar for JAX with XLA vs. `jax2tf.convert` with XLA.
-However, this debugging information increases the size of the SavedModel, even possibly doubling it.
-You can disable the generation of this metadata with the parameter `include_xla_op_metadata`.

 ### SavedModel supports only first-order gradients

 The `jax2tf`-converted function supports higher-order gradients, but when the